-ii.
-If reimbursed using actual costs, observe that the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased;

-iii.
-Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by Written Policies and Procedures procedure #1A(vii); and iv.
-Observe that each reimbursement was reviewed and approved, in writing, by someone other than the person receiving reimbursement.

-Observed that each reimbursement was not reviewed and approved, in writing, by someone other than the person receiving reimbursement.
+- ii.
+If reimbursed using actual costs, observe that the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased; - N/A This procedure is not applicable to the entity. - iii.
+Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by Written Policies and Procedures procedure #1A(vii); and - No exceptions were found as a result of this procedure. - iv.
+Observe that each reimbursement was reviewed and approved, in writing, by someone other than the person receiving the reimbursement. - It was noted that 5 out of the 5 reimbursements selected for testing were not reviewed or approved, in writing, by someone other than the person receiving the reimbursement.